BarbieCue/ktgen/README.md

 ## Dictionary

-Provide some kind of dictionary to add words to your lessons.
+Provide some kind of dictionary to **add words to your lessons**.
-The first lessons are mostly created with random combinations of letters, because there are not enough letters to find meaningful **words**.
+The first lessons are mostly created with random combinations of letters, because there are not enough letters to find meaningful words.
 The word order will be preserved by default, making it possible to build meaningful **sentences** automatically.